haoningwu3639/StoryGen/README.md

 ## Meta Data Preparation
 #### Data from YouTube
 We provide the metadata of our StorySalon dataset in `./data/metadata.json`.
-It includes the id, name, url, duration and the keyframe list after filtering of the videos.
+It includes the id, name, url, duration and the keyframe list after filtering the videos.

 To download these videos, we recommend to use [youtube-dl](https://github.com/yt-dlp/yt-dlp) via:
 ```
 youtube-dl --write-auto-sub -o 'file\%(title)s.%(ext)s' -f 135 [url]
 ```

-The keyframes extracted with the following data processing pipeline (step 1) can be filtered according to the keyframe list provided in the metadata to avoid manually selection.
+The keyframes extracted with the following data processing pipeline (step 1) can be filtered according to the keyframe list provided in the metadata to avoid manual selection.

 The corresponding masks, story-level description and visual description can be extracted with the following data processing pipeline or downloaded from [here](https://huggingface.co/datasets/haoningwu/StorySalon).